 A Feature Catalogue must be packaged as an uncompressed XML file.

 Feature and Portrayal Catalogues are now packaged by the IHO Secretariat as individual special exchange sets distributed from the Product Specifications register in the IHO Geospatial Information Registry.
+These exchange sets contain no datasets, only a feature or portrayal catalogue.
 The structure of these exchange sets is compatible with the requirements in S-100 Part 17 except for names.
-Product Specification should indicate the (prospective) availability of these special exchange sets.
+Product Specifications should indicate the (prospective) availability of these special exchange sets.
 Given the availability of these special exchange sets, it is not necessary to include feature catalogues and portrayal catalogues in “normal” exchange sets containing datasets.

-The Product Specification may describe how the exchange set as a whole is packaged (for example ordinary folders, zip file, etc.).
+The Product Specification may describe how the exchange set as a whole is packaged (for example ordinary folders, zip file, etc).